 It is possible for this test to give a negative result that is incorrect (false negative) in some people with COVID-19.
 This means that you could possibly still have COVID-19 even though the test is negative.
-The amount of antigen in a sample may decrease the longer you have symptoms of infection.
-In symptomatic people, specimens collected after you have had symptoms for more than five days may be more likely to be negative compared to a molecular assay.
+If your test result is negative, your healthcare provider will consider the test result together with